hathibelagal-dev/instantpolyglot/docs/eng/Latin.md

 # Latin

 Latin is an ancient Indo-European language that originated in the Italian peninsula.
 It was the language of the Roman Empire and served as the lingua franca of Western Europe for over a millennium.
-Although it is considered a "dead" language, Latin continues to be used in various contexts, including scientific nomenclature, legal terminology, and within the Roman Catholic Church.
+Although it is considered a “dead” language, Latin continues to be used in various contexts, including scientific nomenclature, legal terminology, and within the Roman Catholic Church.

 ## Spelling and pronunciation